jcoopnz/jcoopnz.github.io/README.md

 It's a portfolio after all.
 I wanted it to accomplish the job, look okay and not add to the bloat of the internet.

+At the moment you can find it here: http://jordy1311.web.app/

 ## It...
 - doesn't have **any** javascript
 - has css in the html header to reduce files transferred